A New Order

 It’s not the way it was, because God Himself has come down to heal us.
 And more than heal us, but to take possession of our arms and legs and our voices and the things we do and even our weaknesses, so that the world may finally begin to understand there are only two realities in life for any human being.

-And he does it up there in the shadow of a pagan god to let us know that this is not something that is for the people of the past, even the wonders of the Jewish people who have given so much to the belief they brought back with them down to our own day, but all people, including them and including us and including the pagans who danced around in worship to the pagan god, there’s only one reality left and that is there is love and there is service, and nothing else.
+And he does it up there in the shadow of a pagan god to let us know that this is not something that is for the people of the past, even the wonders of the Jewish people who have given so much to the belief they brought back with them down to our own day, but all people, including them and including us and including the pagans who danced around that place of worship to the pagan god.

 God loves us and He serves us.
 And He asks us to join with Him in loving and in serving each other.